jimhigson/oboe.js-dissertation/main/main.md

 Linked lists were chosen for the ascents in preference to the more conventional approach of using native Javascript arrays for several reasons.
-Firstly, I find the program more easy to test and debug given immutable data structures.
+Firstly, I find the program easier to test and debug given immutable data structures.
 Employing native Arrays without mutating would be very expensive because on each new path the whole array would have to be copied.
 Secondly, while debugging, unpicking a stack trace is